-To build muscle, you need to challenge your muscles through physical activity while ensuring you are eating right.
-Along with moderate amounts of carbohydrates and fats, a high protein diet is necessary for building strong muscles.
+To build muscle, you must challenge your muscles through physical activity while ensuring you eat right.
+Along with moderate amounts of carbohydrates and fats, a high-protein diet is necessary for building strong muscles.

 What are Proteins?

-The food we eat contain nutrients that are necessary for our functioning.
-These nutrients are divided in macro and micronutrients based on their size and the quantities needed by the body on a daily basis.
-Proteins, along with fats and carbohydrates, are considered “macronutrients” as the body needs relatively large amounts of it.
+The food we eat contains nutrients that are necessary for our functioning.
+These nutrients are divided into macro and micronutrients based on their size and the quantities needed by the body on a daily basis.
+Proteins, along with fats and carbohydrates, are considered “macronutrients” as the body needs relatively large amounts of them.

 Role of Protein in the Body